 - Walking/being in nature

-- In-office photos at computer, writing to-do lists, calling clients
+- In-office photos at computer, writing to-do lists

-- Lifestyle images drinking tea and practicing yoga
+- Lifestyle images drinking tea, preparing work space

 For each of these items on the list, we would aim to capture a variety of things (time dependent).
 If you have a clear idea of how you want to use a specific image (for example, you need a specific image for a launch or landing page of your website) then we prioritize that shot.
 A mix of wide and closeups for each item on the list also adds more variety.